 The Trustees are responsible for the selection and appointment of new Trustees and Governors.
-This is a legal responsibility that cannot be delegated, although the Nominations Committee, comprising the Headmistress and Chair of Governors will, after discussion and research, put forward recommendations for new Trustees and Governors to the Trustees.
+This is a legal responsibility that cannot be delegated, although the Nominations Committee, comprising the Headmistress and Chair of Governors will, after discussion and research, put forward recommendations to the Trustees for new Trustees and Governors to the Trustees.
 As charity trustees, the Trustees are aware of the importance of identifying the appropriate mixture of skills and experience that they and their successors need to manage the multi-faceted affairs of a modern school which is also a company limited by guarantee, a medium sized business and an important local employer.
-Each appointment made by the Trustees is for an initial period of three years, which may be renewed.
+Each appointment of a Governor or Trustee made by the Trustees is for an initial period of three years, which may be renewed.

 To facilitate communication, induction and training at Governor and Trustee level, the Governors' Handbook is regularly updated.
-The main information section includes the Memorandum of Association, Articles of Association, Mission Statement, Trustees' strategic direction for the period 2017-2019, School Operational Targets, Board of Governor Regulations, Governor appointment procedures, training opportunities and training undertaken by both Trustees and Governors over the previous five-year period along with a Code of Conduct.
+The main information section includes the Memorandum of Association, Articles of Association, Mission Statement, Trustees' strategic direction for the period 2017-2019 and for the period 2019-2022, School Operational Targets, Board of Governor Regulations, Governor appointment procedures, training opportunities and training undertaken by both Trustees and Governors over the previous five-year period along with a Code of Conduct.

-Roles and responsibilities are covered with main job descriptions and responsibilities including those of the Chair of Trustees, Chair of Governors, Safeguarding Governor, Governors, Headmistress, Deputy Head, Bursar, Senior Leadership Team (SLT) and Senior Management Team (SMT).
-Terms of Reference are included for all committees, along with membership lists and the key policies and documents.
+Roles and responsibilities are covered with main job descriptions and responsibilities including those of the Chair of Trustees, Chair of Governors, Safeguarding Governor, Governors, Headmistress, Deputy Head, Bursar, Senior.

+Leadership Team (SLT) and Senior Management Team (SMT).
+Terms of Reference are included for all committees, along with membership lists and the key policies and documents

 All Trustees and Governors are encouraged to attend in-house and external training courses, including those run by the Association of Governing Bodies of Independent Schools (AGBIS).
+Numerous on-line training courses are also undertaken by the Trustees and Governors.

 A list of school policies is available on the School's website.
 To ensure full compliance with Safeguarding issues the Headmistress, Bursar and two Governors have completed Safer Recruitment Training.
-There is also a named Governor with lead responsibility for all Safeguarding matters and to ensure that the School is fully compliant with all current regulations.
+There is also a named Governor with lead responsibility for all Safeguarding matters to ensure that the School is fully compliant with all current regulations.